percona/community/content/contribute/articles.md

 ---
-title: "Articles about Percona products"
+title: "Articles About Percona Software"
 description: "We collect links to articles that are written on various resources."
 ---